Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 -   The cookiecutter defined a macro named ``layout`` (line 1).
     This macro consists of the entire template.
 -   We changed the ``title`` tag to use the ``name`` attribute of a ``page`` object, or if it does not exist then the page title (lines 11-12).
--   The cookiecutter defined a macro customization point or `slot` (line 36).
+-   The cookiecutter defined a macro customization point or `slot` (line 35).
     This slot is inside the macro ``layout``.
     Therefore it can be replaced by content, customizing the macro.
--   We added a ``div`` element with a link to allow the user to return to the front page (lines 37-41).
+-   We added a ``div`` element with a link to allow the user to return to the front page (lines 36-40).
--   We removed the row of icons and links from the original cookiecutter.

 .. seealso::